gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-The DTLS Chunk Support Required error cause can be sent by the receiver of the packet containing the INIT chunk to indicate that the receiver requires the support of the DTLS chunk, but no DTLS Key Management parameter was included in the INIT chunk.
+The DTLS Chunk Support Required error cause can be sent by the receiver of the packet containing the INIT chunk to indicate that the receiver requires the support of the DTLS chunk, but no DTLS Key Management Parameter was included in the INIT chunk.

 ~~~~~~~~~~~ aasvg